Ashford Orthopedic Specialists

 Shoulder pain often includes stiffness or immobility, making staying active and performing daily tasks very difficult.
-At Ashford Orthopedic Specialists in Athens, Georgia, orthopedic surgeon, and sports medicine specialist William Ashford, MD, diagnoses and treats common causes of shoulder pain, including rotator cuff tears and dislocations.
+At Ashford Orthopedic Specialists in Athens and Loganville, Georgia, orthopedic surgeon, and sports medicine specialist William Ashford, MD, diagnoses and treats common causes of shoulder pain, including rotator cuff tears and dislocations.
 To find out more about shoulder pain and the surgical and non-surgical treatments available, call Ashford Orthopedic Specialists or book an appointment online today.

 Your shoulders, the joints attaching your arms to your torso, are prone to injuries and degenerative damage.
 If you’re an athlete or have a physically demanding job that requires, using your shoulders for throwing, lifting, and other movements, shoulder degeneration, and chronic injuries are common.
 Injuries can also occur suddenly; these are called acute injuries.

 At Ashford Orthopedic Specialists, Dr. Ashford specializes in diagnosing and treating many of the most common causes of shoulder pain.
 They include:

 - Bone spurs